javakian/javakian/README.md

 [banner]: https://raw.githubusercontent.com/javakian/javakian/master/1.png

-Hi there 👋 As a Software Developer I am currently developing products for Optical Automation, LLC.
+Hi there 👋 I am a Software Developer currently developing products for Optical Automation, LLC.
 I use industry MERN React.JS information technology.
 From this full stack information technology I use MongoDB, Express.JS, React.JS, and Node.JS technology.
 I am preparing a special second version of our website utilizing Next.JS and Sanity.IO Content Management System, CMS.
 This technology is the fastest responding website technology available especially because I deploy website using Headless (multiple technology connection) Serverless Github and Vercel and also Netlify server technologies.

 Here are places to look at regarding me and my information: